emberjs/ember-cli-babel/README.md

 ## Usage

 This plugin should work without any configuration after installing.
 By default it will take every `.js` file in your project and run it through the Babel transpiler to convert your ES6 code to code supported by your target browsers (as specified in `config/targets.js` in ember-cli >= 2.13).
 Running non-ES6 code through the transpiler shouldn't change the code at all (likely just a format change if it does).

 If you need to customize the way that `babel-preset-env` configures the plugins that transform your code, you can do it by passing in any of the options found [here](https://github.com/babel/babel-preset-env#options).

-Example:
+Example (configuring babel directly):

 ```js
 // ember-cli-build.js